crattat/vibrator/README.md

 * A weighing cell to measure thrust during the tests.

 ## Notes
-To get the 2.8" SainSmart touch giving the correct coordinates the following defines have been adjusted:
+To get the 2.8" SainSmart touch giving the correct coordinates the following defines have been adjusted in IDB02_touch.cpp:

 ```c++